-One of the most important steps in a successful business intelligence implementation is selecting the type of BI solution design that works best for your company.
-Whereas the traditional solution builds BI on top of a data warehouse, today’s modern BI and analytics strategies need not only the option of the data warehouse BI power center, but also one for a self-service approach.
+One of the most important steps in a successful BI implementation is selecting the type of BI solution design that works best for your company.
+Whereas the traditional solution builds BI on top of a data warehouse, today’s modern BI and Analytics strategies need not only the option of the data warehouse BI power center, but also one for a self-service approach.
 A truly robust solution will offer both.

-Just as business intelligence is not a one-size-fits-all solution for those who use it, neither is solution design.
+Just as BI is not a one-size-fits-all solution for those who use it, neither is solution design.
 That’s why it’s critical to understand the difference between each of the options and how to determine which one is right for your company.

 From there, BI developers select which dimensions and measures they would find most useful for analyses and consolidate those into pre-defined online analytical processing (OLAP) cubes.
-The business intelligence platform then pulls from these cubes to process reports and analytics on company metrics.
+The BI platform then pulls from these cubes to process reports and analytics on company metrics.

-You can also connect the business intelligence solution directly to the data sources.
+You can also connect the BI solution directly to the data sources.
 This type of relational database calculates measures and dimensions on the fly (real-time), instead of using pre-aggregated values from the cube.

 Data warehouses are robust repositories that guarantee that everyone has the same version of data to analyze and share throughout the company.
 A data warehouse maintains high data quality and consistency, as data is restructured for excellent query performance within the cubes.

 The data warehouse ensures that no matter where the information is coming from, it will be delivered to information consumers consistently from a single common data model.

 While a data warehouse set up is extremely powerful, it’s also highly cumbersome.
 In order to maintain quality, all new data must be tested and verified before being moved into the data warehouse.
 This is the territory of highly technical skilled information designers.
 Changing or adjusting anything within the data warehouse is a lot like opening up the hood of a car and working.
 You can’t do it if you’re not a specialist.
 And if you do, it’s easy to create significant problems.